-There is no denying that paddling is good for you.
+There is no denying that paddling, such as kayaking, canoeing, and SUP, is good for you.
 The health benefits of paddling include releasing the stresses of the week, or working your heart a little without overdoing it.

 There are many reasons paddling is good you for, but here are our top nine health benefits of paddling to show you what you are missing.
 You may also want to check out our 10 Reasons Paddling Is Good For Your Mental Health blog here.